Stochastic Perturbations of Convex Billiards: Models and result

+The transition kernel $Q^\epsilon$ considered here is a small random perturbation of a close to integrable Hamiltonian system.
+The invariant measure~$\nu_\epsilon$ does not satisfy the so-called cosine law exactly, but does approximately as $\epsilon$ is chosen small enough.

+Our choice of this particular perturbation is motivated by physical situations where either the scale of the surface irregularities is smaller than but comparable to the diameter of the reflected object, or the billiard ball is not perfectly rigid.
+Collision of a round ball with a rough surface is equivalent to the collision of a point particle with the convolution of the surface with a ball.
+In the scenario depicted on Figure~\ref{figure1}, such a point particle would see the topmost part of a discrete set of circles, and the random deviation comes from the uncertainty about the slope at the point where the particle hits the circle.
+Only part of the circles is exposed to the particle, and the range of possible slopes depends on the ratio between the scale of roughness and the radius of the ball.

+When the incidence angle $\theta$ is far from $0$ and $\pi$, the choice of a constant density on $[\theta-\epsilon,\theta+\epsilon]$ is not particularly important for the qualitative behavior of the system, and is in fact irrelevant in our proof.
+The important property is that the density is bounded from below within a certain distance from $\theta$, uniformly over $x\in M$.

+When the incidence angle is very small, the randomness of the outgoing angle is no longer determined by how the particle hits a given protuberance: it is rather sensitive to which parts of the protuberances are visible to the particle.
+For the reflected angle to be yet smaller than the incidence angle, it would require the particle to hit the surface on the back side, which becomes less likely as the incidence angle tends to zero.
+This explains the asymmetry seen in Figure~\ref{figure2}.

 Theorem~\ref{theo-rolandgarros} remains valid, with essentially the same proof, for a much broader class of distributions.
-What is important is that the probability density of the outgoing angle is bounded from below on some interval around $\theta$ whose length is also bounded from below.
+What is relevant to the proof is that the probability density of the outgoing angle is bounded from below on some interval around $\theta$ whose length is also bounded from below.

-Yet, the validity of the Theorem~\ref{theo-rolandgarros} is far from being general.
-Stochastic dynamics constructed using the distribution of Example 3 is not only non-ergodic, but it gets quickly absorbed by a random point at the boundary~$\partial M$.
+Yet, the validity of Theorem~\ref{theo-rolandgarros} is far from being general.
+For instance, if one takes the outgoing angle uniformly distributed on $[0,2\theta]$ for $\theta<\epsilon$, that is, symmetric around $\theta$, the resulting stochastic dynamics is not only non-ergodic, but it gets quickly absorbed by a random point at the boundary~$\partial M$.
 We omit the proof of this fact.